-In contrast to calf, Shell Cordovan is completely smooth, without a grain.
+In contrast to calf leather, Shell Cordovan is completely smooth, without a grain.
 This gives Cordovan shoes their high-shine and luxurious finish, which suits rich dark browns or cognac colors, or the classic burgundy.

-It also behaves a little differently than calf.
-It’s stiffer, and while it does become incredibly supple and mould to the wearer’s feet over time, it does takes longer to break in.
+It also behaves a little differently than calf leather.
+It’s stiffer, and while it does become incredibly supple and mold to the wearer’s feet over time, it does take longer to break-in.
 We expect a pair of our Cordovan shoes – well cared for and resoled when required – to last for decades.